lubianat/wikidata_bib/toread.md

 Q34504200
 ## Other

+Transcriptomes of the major human pancreatic cell types

 Finka A, Goloubinoff P. 2013.
 Proteomic data from human cell cultures refine mechanisms of chaperone-mediated protein homeostasis.
 Cell Stress Chaperones 18: 591- 605